Skip to content

 2. Substitution

-You should always make it a habit to wear personal protective equipment and follow all safety rules and regulations that your foreman or supervisor has made you aware of.
+You should always make it a habit to wear personal protective equipment and follow all the safety rules and regulations that your foreman or supervisor have set in place.
 Should you have any questions or concerns regarding these, always ask.
-The safety of you and your coworkers is important to everyone on the job site.
+Your safety and the safety of your coworkers is important to everyone on the jobsite.

 Find and schedule topics faster